Bioinformatics-Research-Network/Bioinformed-Skill-App/README.md

 ## Dev guide

 For a quickstart watch the first 20 min of this project's [video dev notes](https://www.loom.com/share/10fc59eaeb1b47af8293ac83e9be3bac).
 The instructions in that video and in the following documentation apply to all services in the app.
-For additional details, see the `README.md` within each service directory.
+For additional details, see the `README.md` within each service's directory.

 ### Contributing

-The workflow for contributing is as follows:
+The **workflow for contributing**:

 1. Assign yourself to an issue.
 2. Create a new branch for this issue (or fork the repo if you are not in BRN).